mbrezu/Shovel/ShovelVmSpec.md

 ### Serialization

-The serialization stores circular data-structures correctly by keeping a record of the pointers already 'visited'.
+The serialization algorithm stores circular data-structures correctly by keeping a record of the pointers already 'visited'.

 Right now the serialization details are in the Common Lisp code.
 [MessagePack](http://msgpack.org/) is used to encode the data.